brittaniSavery/personal-website/content/projects/code/siba.md

   image: meta/siba.png
 ---

-The Simulation Internet Basketball Association (SIBA) is a fictional basketball league created by the father-daughter team of Kelley and Brittani Avery and powered by the pro and college basketball simulation games from [Wolverine Studios](https://www.wolverinestudios.com/).
+The Simulation Internet Basketball Association (SIBA) is a fictional basketball league created my father, Kelley Avery, and me, as well as powered by the pro and college basketball simulation games from [Wolverine Studios](https://www.wolverinestudios.com/).

 ## Background